dfewx/email-CSV/README.md

-# job-apply
+# email-CSV
-Script to apply to jobs from .csv file
+Script to send emails to recipients extracted from .csv file